International Foodies Rejoice

 Downtown Duluth is historic, but forward-looking.
 The city has seen an abundance of development lately, including the addition of several new restaurant and retail options.
 Good Word Brewing and Public House is the place to be if you're craving a craft beer.
 Enjoy chef-driven restaurants, unique boutiques and a variety of local events sure to please, like Food Truck Fridays and other seasonal sensations.

 The BAPS Hindu Mandir (temple) is the largest temple in the U.S. and one of metro Atlanta's most spectacular cultural highlights.
 Visitors can tour the temple alone, grab a head set for an audio tour or have a guided tour.
 Tour highlights include the viewing of the sacred deities and the Aarti Ceremony (depending on time of day).
-Something folks always find shocking is that there's no structural metal in the entire Mandir—pieces was hand carved in India, shipped to the states, and put together piece-by-piece with a lock-and-key system by volunteers.
+Something folks always find shocking is that there's no structural metal in the entire Mandir—pieces was hand carved in India, shipped to the states, and put together piece-by-piece with a lock-and-key system.
 Be sure to check out the website for dress restrictions and viewing times.